-ENGL 2155 ARROWHEAD PRODUCTION A practical approach to the professional work of literary editing and publishing, focusing on the proc Arrowhead magazine.
+ENGL 2155 ARROWHEAD PRODUCTION A practical approach to the professional work of literary editing and publishing, focusing on the Arrowhead magazine.
 Limited to members of the Arrowhead staff.
-May be repeated twice for credit Permission of Instructor .
-ENGL 2150 TUTORING WRITING: THEORY AND PRACTICE An introduction to tutoring theory and pedagogy emphasizing applications in writing center tutorials required of first-time tutors who have been hired to work in the Writing Center and cannot be used to Education.
-Prerequisite: Permission of the Instructor.
-(S-U grading) ENGL 2211 MAJOR BRITISH WRITERS: 1300 - 1800 A study of major British writers from Chaucer to Johnson.
-3 hours ENGL 2212 MAJOR BRITISH WRITERS: 1800 - 1950 A study of major British writers from Wordsworth to Auden.
+May be repeated twice for Permission of Instructor. r creuit.
+Prerequisit ENGL 2150 TUTORING WRITING: THEORY AND PRACTICE An introduction to tutoring theory and pedagogy emphasizing applications in writing center tut required of first-time tutors who have been hired to work in the Writing Center and cannot be Education.
+Prerequisite: Permission of the Instructor .
+(S-U grading) E NGL 2211 MAJOR BRITISH WRITERS: 1300 - 1800 A study of major British writers from Chaucer to Johnson.
+3 hours E NGL 2212 MAJOR BRITISH WRITERS: 1800 - 1950 A study of major British writers from Wordsworth to Auden.
 3 hours ENGL 2214 MAJOR AMERICAN WRITERS A study of major American writers from the pre-colonial period to the mid-twentieth Century.
 3 hours ENGL 2215 MAJOR AMERICAN WRITERS: Beginnings to 1890 A study of major American writers of the I9th century, Poe through Twain.
 3 hours ENGL 2216 MAJOR AMERICAN WRITERS: 1890 - 1950 A study of major American writers of the 20th century, James through Faulkner.
-3 hours ENGL 2218 WORLD WRITERS: NON-WESTERN PERSPECTIVE A study of world writers in translation, with attention to non-western approaches to "universal" ide their consequences, as well as contrasting interpretations of aesthetic experience.
-3 hours as, values, and ENGL 2219 AFRICAN-AMERICAN WRITERS A study of major African-American writers from the eighteenth through twentieth centuries.
-3 hours ENGL 3201 ENGLISH GRAMMAR A study of the terminology and rules of standard English grammar with attention to evaluating spee adherence to representative syntactic structures and to developing syntactic versatility.
-(Offered in a ENGL 3305 CREATIVE WRITING: POETRY Guidance and experimentation in the processes of producing, revising, and evaluating poetry permission of the Instructor.
-3 hours .
-Prerequisite: ENGL 3306 CREATIVE WRITING: PROSE FICTION Guidance and experimentation in the processes of producing, revising, and evaluating short fiction a forms.
-Prerequisite: Permission of Instructor .
-3 hours nd other prose ENGL 3307 CREATIVE WRITING: NON-FICTION Guidance and experimentation in the process of producing, revising, and evaluating non-fiction prose Permission of Instructor .
-3 hours e.
-Prerequisite: ENGL 3308 PROFESSIONAL AND TECHNICAL WRITING An introduction to the rhetorical contexts and genres of professional and technical communication, on the production, revision, and editing of workplace documents.
-3 hours with emphasis and drama.
+3 hours ENGL 2218 WORLD WRITERS: NON-WESTERN PERSPECTIVE A study of world writers in translation, with attention to non-western approaches to "universa heir consequences, as well as contrasting interpretations of aesthetic experience.
+3 hours al" ideas, values, ai ENGL 2219 AFRICAN-AMERICAN WRITERS A study of major African-American writers from the eighteenth through twentieth centuries.
+3 hours ENGL 3201 ENGLISH GRAMMAR A study of the terminology and rules of standard English grammar with attention to evaluating adherence to representative syntactic structures and to developing syntactic versatility.
+(Offer ENGL 3305 CREATIVE WRITING: POETRY Guidance and experimentation in the processes of producing, revising, and evaluating p permission of the Instructor.
+3 hours poetry.
+Prerequisi ENGL 3306 CREATIVE WRITING: PROSE FICTION Guidance and experimentation in the processes of producing, revising, and evaluating short fic Forms.
+Prerequisite: Permission of Instructor.
+3 hours tion and other pro ENGL 3307 CREATIVE WRITING: NON-FICTION Guidance and experimentation in the process of producing, revising, and evaluating non-fiction Permission of Instructor.
+3 hours n prose.
+Prerequisi 3 hours and drama.
 (Offered in alternate years.)